kosnoa/kosnoa/README.md

 <img align='right' src="http://mazassumnida.wtf/api/v2/generate_badge?boj=kosnoa">

 - 🌱 I’m currently learning `Algorithm`
-- 🥇 I am currently an Undergradate
+- 🥇 I'm currently an Undergradate
-- 🚅 I am currently in ROKA serving in army
+- 🚅 I have been discharged from ROKA as of 2025.03.04

 ### What I Like